 After this point, the genre became overshadowed by other more popular movements, such as:

-Currently, few movies are being produced under this label.
+Currently, few movies are being produced under this movement.

 However, there are still a few directors who continue to produce films of this style.
 Among these directors are:

-It centers on a group of young, relatively unknown filmmakers associated with the production company Héliotrope, directed by producer Jean-Pierre Jeunet and his co-director Marc Caro.
+The movement now centers on a group of young, relatively unknown filmmakers associated with the production company Héliotrope which is directed by producer Jean-Pierre Jeunet and his co-director Marc Caro.

-In fact, it is more like a constant reinterpretation of American pop culture from the perspective of French people.
+In fact, it is more like a constant reinterpretation of American pop culture from the French perspective.

 Cinema du look also has many similarities to some Japanese anime movies of that time such as Akira, Ghost in the Shell, and even some French animated movies like Kirikou et la Sorcière.